Voting advice application: Effects on voting behaviour

 Empirical research has indicated three ways in which voting behavior can be influenced by VAAs: by motivating users to engage in further research about party policies, motivating participation in the election and affecting vote intentions.
 A 2005 survey in Germany reported that more than half of the VAA users declared to have been motivated to do further research after taking the test.
 The effect of motivating participation has been confirmed by several surveys, and quantified as 22% in the 2003 elections in Finland, 8% in the 2005 elections in Germany elections and 12% in the 2003 elections in the Netherlands.
 The proportion of voters declaring to have changed their preferences as result of VAA has been 3% in Finland, 6% in Germany and 10% in the Netherlands, however a post-election survey conducted in Belgium showed only 1% actual change.
 The floating, undecided voters, however, have received a lot more help by VAA's.
 In a study conducted in Finland, three out of four voters say that the VAA has some effect on their voting decision.
 VAA helps one person out of four to make the decision straight based on the VAA's results.

 On an internal, psychological level, Eric Armstrong argues that "not wanting to feel ignorant" causes voters to stay home.
 Rather than facing ballot choices on dozens of candidates and issues they know nothing about it, voters sit it out.
 They also stay home because their vote doesn't matter, either because it is superfluous (they are part of the majority) or pointless (they are part of the minority).
 And then there is the difficulty of acquiring and comparing information, and evaluating its reliability—especially in era when a "Clean Water Act" can be one that opens the door to increased pollution.
 Who or what is the voter to trust?

-A Voting Advice Application can help to address those issues—if it is under the voter's control.
-Last century's answer was the "party slate"—the set of choices preferred by a given political party.
-But that option led to a concentration of power in the hands of the parties.
-Such a "single-source" Voting Advice Application is to Social Media Voting Advice what the Editorial Page is to Twitter.
-One gives you access to millions of feeds, from which you choose sources you trust.
-The other gives you a handful of selected sources that the provider deems worthy.
+A Voting Advice Application may help address these issues when its use remains under the voter’s control.
+In the twentieth century, a comparable function was often performed by the party slate, which presented the set of candidates or choices endorsed by a political party.
+However, reliance on party slates could contribute to the concentration of political influence within party organisations.

+A single-source Voting Advice Application differs from social-media-based voting advice in the degree of control it gives users over information sources.
+Social media platforms may allow users to consult a wide range of sources and select those they consider trustworthy, whereas a single-source application generally presents information or recommendations from a limited set of sources chosen by the provider.